 Depending on the specific job title, you may want to tailor your CV summary to the requirements listed.
 If you’re changing careers, use this section to highlight that to the hiring manager.

-Alternatively, if you have little or no experience, you might want to write a CV objective instead.
+Alternatively, if you have little or no experience, you might want to refer to CV objective examples instead.

 If you want to add to your CV skills that are sector-specific, it’s best to state these in the skills section.
 This could include hard skills and technical abilities like specialist computer programs or industry knowledge, such as customer service, copywriting or stakeholder management.